 Taco Stand Project - An experiment in sharing

-Taco Stand Project is an experiment, a venue, an activator for community sharing.
+The Taco Stand Project is an experiment, a venue, an activator for community sharing.
 It aims to bring us together to find new ways of navigating the challenges of today.
-Taco Stand Project wants to become a different kind of norm, where trading skills and sharing ideas is not tied up in commerce and power, but rather a community minded collaboration, with cost free resources, and social empowerment.
+The Taco Stand Project wants to become a different kind of norm, where trading skills and sharing ideas are not tied up in commerce and power, but rather a community minded collaboration, with cost free resources and social empowerment.

 Intrigued?
 Excited?
 Get involved!